-Assessment (No Coursework)

-AS Level A2 Level

-EXAMINATION: EXAMINATION:

-Paper 1 Paper 1

-Fluvial Environments, Ecosystems and Weather and Climate Plate Tectonics and Dynamic Coastal Environments

-Paper 2

-Paper 2 Planning for Sustainable Settlements and Tourism

-Population, Settlement and Development

-• Paper 3

-Paper 3 Decision Making Exercise

-Fieldwork Skills and Techniques in Geography

-(no report to write) All papers are 1 hour and 30 minutes

-Papers 1 and 2 are 1 hour and 15 minutes Weighting: A2 is 60% of A Level Geography

-Paper 3 is 1 hour

-Weighting:

-AS is 40% of A Level Geography
+Assessment (No Coursework) AS Level A2 Level EXAMINATION: EXAMINATION: Paper 1 (40% of AS, 16% of A level) Fluvial Environments, Ecosystems and Weather and Paper 1 (24% of A level) Climate Plate Tectonics and Dynamic Coastal Environments Paper 2 (40% of AS, 16% of A level) Paper 2 (24% A level) Population, Settlement and Development Planning for Sustainable Settlements and Tourism Paper 3 (20% of AS, 8% A level) Paper 3 (12% A level) Fieldwork Skills and Techniques in Geography (no report to write) Decision Making Exercise (in the second s All papers are 1 hour and 30 minutes Papers 1 and 2 are 1 hour and 15 minutes and Paper 3 is 1 hour Weighting: A2 is 60% of A Level Geography Weighting: AS is 40% of A Level Geography

 By studying Geography, you'll gain an insight into a range of practical, social, economic and environmental issues.
-Geography offers the opportunity to tackle some of the most important issues facing modern society, from climate change and natural disasters, to overpopulation and urban expansion.
+Geography offers the opportunity to tackle some of the most important issues facing modern society, from climate change and natural disasters, to overpopulation and sustainable urban planning in cities.